strongbox/strongbox-docs/Repositories.md

 ## Mixed

 Repositories of this kind will allow artifacts of both snapshot and release versions.
-This is usually used for group repositories.
+This is usually used for group repositories, as they might contain both snapshot and release repositories.

 # See Also
 - [Maven: Introduction to Repositories](http://maven.apache.org/guides/introduction/introduction-to-repositories.html)